-Diagram 16: Lead working area is between 3 point line and edge of the board.
+Lead working area is between 3 point line and edge of the board.
 To find out if you have the correct position is to check that you will see the front of the rim.

-Diagram 17: Lead must trust to the Centre who has to be active and ready cover his/her primary.
-The diagram demonstrates the "cross call" by Lead what is incorrect.
-When ball comes to the strong side post (Lead's side) lead should prepare for a possible drive to the basket by taking few steps wider.
+Lead must trust the Centre who has to be active and ready cover their primary.
+The diagram demonstrates the "cross call" by Lead which is incorrect.

+When ball comes to the strong side post Lead should prepare for a possible drive to the basket by taking few steps wider.
 This is called "Lead cross step".
 This allows Lead to see a possible drive to the basket, identify the possible help defence from the weak side, and implement the same "Distance & Stationary" principle as in transition.

-When ball comes to the strong side low post, Lead prepares for the next play and by taking cross steps to have wider angle covering the next possible play.
+D17 When ball comes to the strong

+side low post, Lead prepares

+for the next play and by taking

+cross steps to have wider angle

+covering the next possible play.

-L has taken the cross steps and turned slightly towards the basket.
+D18 -L has taken the cross steps and turned slightly towards the basket.
 This new angle allows to referee the defence in the drive and prepare for the help defense.

+TRAIL POSITION

-2.7.2 TRAIL POSITION Target: To identify proper working area and coverage in the Trail position Trail working area is between team bench area line and centre line.
-The Trail should be able to control a wide area if they are keeping a proper distance from the players with an active mind-set to analyse the next movements of the players.
+Trail working area is between team bench area line and centre line.
+The Trail should be able to control a wide area if they are keeping a proper distance from the players with an active mindset to analyse the next movements of the players.
 Trail normally works on the court.

 When the ball moves closer to the Trail's sideline, Trail should move further into the court to maintain the open angle.
 Whenever a dribbler is positioned in front of Trail, the Trail should be assessing which direction the dribbler will move next.
 Whenever a player moves in one direction, the Trail should move to the other direction - this is called "Trail Cross Step".
 When the play is over, the Trail should return closer to the sideline in the standard working position.